• Double-bridge static cone penetrometer

 XX.XX

-Monitor soil layer changes in curve mode, and press the "S" key to switch back to the data table when reaching the bottom hole (you cannot end while in curve mode).
+Monitor the changes in the soil layers in curve mode, and press the “S” key to switch back to the data table when reaching the bottom of the borehole (you cannot end the session while in curve mode).

 3. Pore Pressure Static Cone Penetration Test:

-A: Before conducting the probing test, the probe should be vented to ensure the pore pressure sensor is fully saturated.
+A: Before conducting the penetration test, the probe should be vented to ensure that the pore-pressure sensor is fully saturated.

-B: During the penetration process, do not lift the probe back up, and do not zero the instrument mid-test.
+B: During the penetration process, you must not lift the probe back up, and you cannot zero the instrument midway through the test.

-C: Cone Penetration Test with Single Bridge: This provides two measurements—cone tip resistance qc and pore water pressure u.
+C: Pore pressure single-cell: refers to two measurement data points—cone tip qc and pore water pressure u.

-D: Cone Penetration Test with Dual Bridges: Measures three key data points—cone tip resistance qc, side wall friction ƒs, and pore water pressure u.
+D: Pore Pressure Dual Bridge: It measures three data points—the cone tip qc, the side wall ƒs, and the pore water pressure u.

-The data table is shown as follows: (N: xx times indicates the number of dissipation events)
+The data table is shown as follows: (N: xx times represents the number of dissolutions)

-The curve shows that pressing the "S" key will display the screen as illustrated: (Pressing the "S" key toggles between them.)
+The curve shows that pressing the “S” key will display the screen as shown in the figure: (Press the “S” key to switch between them.)

 xx.x xx.xx xxx.x xxx.x